Disclosure of Information

 - The most recent previous educational agency or institution attended by the student

 North Central University will honor your request to withhold all Directory Information, but cannot assume responsibility to contact you for subsequent permission to release it.
 North Central University assumes no liability for honoring your instructions that such information be withheld.
 Forms for withholding disclosure of directory information are available from the Mail Center.
 If the completed form is not received by the Mail Center prior to Sept.
 15, it will be assumed that all directory information may be disclosed for the remainder of the current academic year.
 A new form for withholding disclosure must be completed each academic year.

 North Central University discloses education records without a student’s prior written consent under the FERPA exception for disclosure to school officials with legitimate educational interests.
-School officials at NCU include the following; any person employed by NCU in an administrative, supervisory, academic or research, or support staff position, or a volunteer serving in one of these positions, companies with whom NCU has contracted (e.g. attorney, auditor, collection agency), Board of Regents, or students serving on an official committee, such as a disciplinary or grievance committee or assisting another school official in performing his or her tasks.
+School officials at NCU include the following: any person employed by NCU in an administrative, supervisory, academic, research, or support staff position, a volunteer serving in one of these positions, companies with whom NCU has contracted (e.g. attorney, auditor, collection agency), the Board of Regents, or students serving on an official committee, such as a disciplinary or grievance committee or assisting another school official in performing his or her tasks.
 Information will only be disclosed to school officials if they have a legitimate educational interest to access the information.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibilities for the University.

 Upon request, the University also discloses education records without consent to officials of another school in which a student seeks or intends to enroll.

 No additional educational information will be released, except to the extent that FERPA authorizes disclosure without consent, without the explicit written consent of the student.
 Requests for the University to release student educational information must be in writing and must explicitly indicate what information is to be released and to whom.